Storing Up Treasures in Heaven – Matthew 6:19 Explained

 At times Paul was doing pretty darn good.
 He said he had PLENTY.
 At times he was WELL FED.
 He said he was ‘living in PLENTY’.
 Paul also said there were other times when he was in need.
 He was hungry, and ‘lived in want’.

-I can guarantee you that Paul would prefer to be living in plenty and well fed, but Paul’s source for happiness was Jesus.
+I can guarantee you that Paul would prefer to be living in plenty and well-fed, but Paul’s source for happiness was Jesus.
 And because Jesus was the source, and where Paul stored his treasures, Paul was able to be content even when he went without.
 That was the secret!
 But don’t make the mistake of thinking Paul would choose to struggle.
 He will WILLING to, but that’s not the same as wanting to.
 Paul knew he wasn’t in control of everything.
 He gave up that right.
 So should we.
 We should be content with what we have.
 We should be willing to help those in need.
 But let’s not create a new doctrine out of Matthew 6.
 This is all about spiritual fulfillment that lasts forever!
-Here’s the verses I referenced.
+Here are the verses I referenced.

 [Philippians 4:11-13] I have learned to be content whatever the circumstances.
 I know what it is to be in need, and I know what it is to have plenty.
 I have learned the secret of being content in any and every situation, whether well fed or hungry, whether living in plenty or in want.
 I can do all this through him who gives me strength.